-EU petition seeks ban on Israeli settler products
+Petition seeks EU ban on Israeli settler products

 Hagit Ofran, from the Israeli advocacy group, Peace Now, based in Tel Aviv and Jerusalem, which promotes a two-state solution and which is not affiliated to the EU petition campaign, said the blowback against the project was to be expected.

-"We know how the settlers and, unfortunately, the official government will react to such an initiative because this is their constant reaction: false accusation of anti-Israeli and even anti-semitism," said Ofran.
+"We know how the settlers and, unfortunately, the official government will react to such an initiative because this is their constant reaction: false accusation of anti-Israeli [feeling] and even antisemitism," said Ofran.
 "It is unwise and causes a lot of damage to Israel," Ofran said.

 The Israeli foreign ministry was not available to comment.